Former BCCI chief Srinivasan's daughter Rupa Gurunath elected TNCA President | Devdiscourse

 Rupa was elected at the TNCA's 87th Annual General Meeting here.
 As the filing of nominations came to a close on Wednesday evening, Rupa's was the only nomination filed for the post of president, whose election was announced on the floor of the house as per TNCA norms.

-The TNCA's Executive meeting on Sunday decided to hold the elections on Thursday.
+Rupa is an executive director in India Cements, her father's company which owns the star-studded IPL franchise Chennai Super Kings, led by Mahendra Singh Dhoni.
 TNCA recently hit the headlines after unnamed officials, coaches and players in its franchise-based Tamil Nadu Premier League were accused of being involved in match-fixing.

-An inquiry is currently underway in the matter.
+List of other office-bearers: Vice-presidents: T J Srinivasaraj (City), Dr P Ashok Sigamani (Districts), Secretary: R S Ramasaamy, Joint Secretary: K A Shankar, Assistant Secretary: N Venkatraman.
+Treasurer: J Parthasarathy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)